 This page contains documents and other resources related to children's care in Africa.
 Browse resources by region, country, or category.
 Resources related particularly to North Africa can also be found on the Middle East and North Africa page.

-This is the first monthly update of the Eastern and Southern Africa Regional Learning Platform published in May 2022.
+This is the monthly update of the Eastern and Southern Africa Regional Learning Platform published in July 2022.

 The International Labour Organisation (ILO) has directed Ghana to double its efforts in ending the worst forms of child labour, particularly in the cocoa and fishing sectors.

 The rights of immigrant and undocumented women and children to access free healthcare in South Africa will be put to the test in a court challenge launched by SECTION27 in the Gauteng High Court in Johannesburg.